avoshell/100-days-of-code/log.md

 **Thoughts:** Want to get through FCC algorithm & JSON tasks and will then start building projects with JS.
 I'm still not understanding how to tie JS into HTML/CSS code so want to get more solid understanding.
 The more I read, the more I'm able to follow the FCC challenges.

+### Day 30: February 8, 2017

+**Today's Progress**: Completed Ch.
+2 in Eloquent Javascript and completed code challenges.
+Worked on formatting media queries for portfolio.

+**Thoughts:** Trying to figure out why site works in Chrome browser but media queries do not work correctly when in Chrome developer tools in the Responsive view.

+**Link to work:** [Portfolio] (https://github.com/avoshell/Portfolio)